 Some people have asked me how I schedule my fasting hours and food intake around CrossFit workouts.
 Specifically, they wanted to know what I would eat after a session.
 The truth is, my workout schedule doesn’t impact my fasting schedule very much.

 My wife and I usually work out in the morning, about 12-14 hours into our fasts.
 After the workout, we don’t eat for another couple of hours, until it’s lunch time.

-Regarding post-workout meals: I know that my body would benefit from protein powder immediately after a workout.
-I also realize that not addressing that need may slow down my recovery time.
+Regarding post-workout meals: I know that my body would benefit from leveraging healthy protein powder immediately after a workout.
+I also realize that addressing that need could improve my workout recovery time.

 However, I’m not a competitive athlete, and I fast to improve my overall long-term health.
 If my performance as an athlete takes a bit of a hit because of that, I don’t mind.
 If physical performance is your top goal, I’d recommend modifying your fasting schedule.

 Alternatively, you can use individual amino acids (such as branched-chain amino acids) during and after a workout, although it’s worth noting that there’s some disagreement about whether supplementing with branched-chain amino acids pulls you out of your fasted state.

 Technically, BCAAs have a small amount of calories and are utilized as energy, so in the eyes of some, consuming them means you’re not truly fasting.

 However, if you’re doing serious athletic training while in a fasted state, the muscle mass and recovery benefits may outweigh the small violation of your calorie restriction.

 As far as pre-workout supplements are concerned, I use only natural products that don’t contain sugar or other sources of calories.
 That way, I can have them if I work out while fasting.